khlorghaal/alkahest/README.txt

-forms lose shape as geometries become pure symbols arrangement is a deterministic style function, real programming in a visual language eschew arabic numerals and pointedness
+forms lose shape as geometries become pure symbols arrangement is a deterministic style function, real programming in a visual language

-keyboard discards all lexical notions expressions are a vestige of spoken language temporal nature used on a 2d raster is bastardized mathematics must not involve itself with speech
+keyboard discards all lexical notions expressions are a vestige of spoken language temporal nature used on a 2d raster is bastardized mathematics must not conform to the constraints of speech

 key chords resemble between a keyboard and guitar and uses vocal input as modifier keys